Leather Guide: Reconditioning & Refinishing An Icon

 Bonded leather is created when leather scraps are blended with an adhesive and pressed together into one layer.
 Bonded leather isn't as durable as other types, but its thinner, flexible nature allows for the creation of unique textures and embossing.

-Depending on the type of leather used on a piece, there are several different treatments used in the refinishing process.
-The leather surface must be prepped before a finish is applied, as demonstrated on our De Sede project.
-Prepping can include gentle sanding of rough areas, as well as cleaning with a leather-safe soap.
-Additionally, a primer may be applied to the leather to help it absorb the stain.
-On the De Sede, we used an aniline treatment.
+Depending on the type of leather used on a piece of furniture, there are several different treatments used in the leather refinishing process.
+The leather surface must be prepped before a finish is applied, as demonstrated on our leather De Sede sofa repair project.
+Prepping the leather for reconditioning or refinishing can include gentle sanding of rough areas, as well as cleaning with a leather-safe soap.
+Additionally, a primer may be applied to the leather furniture to help it absorb the stain.
+On the leather De Sede sofa refinishing, we used an aniline treatment.

-Semi-aniline treatment takes aniline one step further by adding a scratch-resistant layer of sealant to the surface.
-While this allows for leather furniture to be more durable, it also means that some of those natural grain patterns in a full grain leather may be masked and smoothed away.
+Semi-aniline treatment takes aniline process described above one step further by adding a scratch-resistant layer of sealant to the leather surface.
+While this allows leather furniture to be more durable, it also means that some of those natural grain patterns in a full grain leather may be masked and smoothed away.

-Can - and should - all leather furniture be revitalized?
-There are several factors to consider when determining whether your piece is worth bringing back to life.
-Firstly, furniture made with grain leather will far outlast bonded leather, and when cared for, will develop that well-loved look.
-With the De Sede, we knew that the cracked grain leather needed some deep reconditioning after years of drying out.
+Can - and should - all leather furniture be refinished or reconditioned?
+There are several factors to consider when determining whether your leather furniture is worth restoring.
+Firstly, furniture made with grain leather will far outlast bonded leather, and when cared for, will develop that well-loved patina look.
+With the leather De Sede sofa, we knew that the cracked grain leather needed some deep reconditioning after years of drying out.
 Because grain leather has several layers, that reconditioning will be absorbed.

 If a leather piece has a tear or a rip, all hope is not lost.
-Depending on the depth of the cut, as well as how it has been cared for over the years, it can be possible to patch.
+Depending on the depth of the cut, as well as how it has been cared for over the years, it is possible to repair the leather.